OpenEvalProject/evals/manuscripts/elife-76164/v2/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/76164/elife-76164-fig1-v2.jpg)

-**Figure 1.:** A), its ligand fibronectin (B and C), and our hypothesis of selective binding of Embp to the fibrillated form of fibronectin via a multivalent interaction (D).(A) Embp consists of 50 fibronectin (Fn)-binding repeats (10 F-repeats and 40 FG-repeats).
+**Figure 1.:** (A) Embp consists of 50 fibronectin (Fn)-binding repeats (10 F-repeats and 40 FG-repeats).
 (B) The structure of Fn.
 Embp binds to FN12 of the Fn type III (highlighted in yellow).
 (C) Representation of globular and fibrillated Fn.
 Fn is a dimer held together by two disulfide brides, and interactions between FN(III)11–14 on one Fn and FN(III)1–4 on the other Fn.
 In fibrillated Fn, these domains are exposed.
 (D) Hypothesis for Embp’s interaction with Fn on surfaces and in solution.
 (A) has been adapted from Figure 1 in Büttner et al., 2020.
 (B) has been adapted from Figure 4A in Büttner et al., 2020.

 The Fn deposition can occur around implants (Wolfram et al., 2004) and offer a site for bacterial attachment.
 We wondered how bacteria like S. epidermidis can colonize implant surfaces by interacting with adsorbed Fn when the same protein is also abundant in a soluble form in blood.
 Presumably, Fn-binding proteins on the bacterial cell surface become occupied with soluble Fn before being able to interact with Fn on the implant surface.
 The aim of this study was to determine how pathogens overcome this dilemma and bind to host proteins on tissue or implant surfaces while ignoring soluble forms of the same protein.
 Understanding the pathogens’ ability to selectively colonize implant surfaces reveals conceptual mechanisms for how pathogens control their location and fate in the host.